dreadl0ck/netcap/cmd/label/README.md

 # NET.LABEL

-*net.label* is a commandline tool to apply classification labels to netcap audit records.
+*net label* is a commandline tool to apply classification labels to netcap audit records.

 ## Description